 Water and excessive hand washing are common contributors to brittle nails and dry cuticles.
 Water softens nails, which makes them more prone to splitting, peeling, and breaking.
 As well, it can dry out the cuticles and the surrounding skin which can contribute to hangnails.

-This recipe creates a water-repelling barrier over your nails and cuticles that helps prevent that damage.
+However, this recipe creates a water-repelling barrier over your nails and cuticles that helps prevent that damage.

 You should start to see positive results over time and with consistent use of your cuticle oil.

-Cuticle Oil for Nail Growth
+DIY Cuticle Oil for Nail Growth

-Rose Cuticle Oil
+Rose Scented Cuticle Oil

 - 12 drops rose essential oil

-This recipe yields 2 10ml (0.35 oz) roller bottles of cuticle oil.
+- This recipe yields 2 10ml (0.35 oz) roller bottles of cuticle oil.
 You can also double the recipe if your prefer to make your cuticle oil in larger batches.

 As an Amazon Associate and member of other affiliate programs, we earn from qualifying purchases.